 For example, $\gcd(8, 3)$:

 $$8 = 2 \times 3 + 2 \;\Rightarrow\; \gcd(8, 3) = \gcd(3, 2)$$$$3 = 1 \times 2 + 1 \;\Rightarrow\; \gcd(3, 2) = \gcd(2, 1)$$$$2 = 2 \times 1 + 0 \;\Rightarrow\; \gcd(2, 1) = 1.$$Three steps, result 1 (8 and 3 are coprime).
 The algorithm is efficient: the number of steps is proportional to the number of digits in the smaller input.
-It appears in Book VII of Euclid’s Elements, composed around 300 BCE, making it the oldest non-trivial algorithm in the Western mathematical tradition.
+It appears in Book VII of Euclid’s Elements, composed around 300 BCE, making it one of the oldest surviving algorithms in the Greek mathematical record.
+Calling it “the oldest algorithm in the world” is the title’s joke, not a settled priority claim across all ancient mathematical traditions.

 Distributing Onsets: Toussaint’s Observation